HinaChoudhry/catcafe/TESTING.md

 ## User Story Tests

-- As a user, I want an FAQ of the café to see which rules to follow while in the café.
+- As a user, I want an FAQ of the cafe to see which rules to follow while in the cafe.
    * There is an FAQ on the 5th page of the website, where questions and answers can be found regarding the cafe rules.
-This can be found at the top of the homepage, in the navbar.
+Th link for the FAQ section can be found at the top of the homepage, in the navbar.
 There is also a link the contact page in case of further questions or queries which is clearly highlighted.
 - As a user, I want a menu to see what food/drink are available so I can plan ahead and choose what I want.
    * There is a menu page, with names, descriptions and prices of each food and drink item.
 This can be accessed via the navbar at the top-right of the homepage.
 Item names are underlined, with a heavier font-weight to be able to easily identify the different choices of food and drink available.
-- As a user, I want a contact/booking section to be able to book times/contact the café so I can plan my trip.
+- As a user, I want a contact/booking section to be able to book times/contact the cafe so I can plan my trip.
    * There is a contact form implemented on the contact page, with different inquiry options in the dropdown list to submit.
 The dropdown lists various inquiries such as bookings, questions, comments and complaints that can be send via the form.
 The cafe phone number, e-mail address and location is also clearly visible on this page, allowing the user to plan their trip ahead of time.
-- As a user, I want opening/closing times to see when the café is open, so I can prepare my visit in advance.
+- As a user, I want opening/closing times to see when the cafe is open, so I can prepare my visit in advance.
    * There are opening and closing times in the footer, which is displayed on each of the pages, in a golden colour background with off-white text to clearly highlight the opening and closing times of the cafe.
 - As a user, I want social media links to be able to visit the company’s social media, to see what the company are like.
    * There are social media links in the footer, when hovered over, change color to highlight that the links can be opened.
 Once opened, the links open in a new tab corresponding to which link was clicked.
 As the links open in a new tab, it is easy to navigate back to the cafe website without having to use the back button or retyping in the address of the cafe.
 A user can simply switch tabs and navigate back to the cafe website.
 - As a user, I want appealing colours, layout/design of website and a website that is easy to use, to attract me to the website and allows me to navigate the site easily.
    * There is a navbar and links for navigation that are clearly named at the top of each page.
 This also shrinks down to a hamburger menu in the smaller viewports, which turns into a dropdown list showing links to other pages.
 The colors were considered carefully and revised after initial building of the homepage.
-The initial colors used were considered to be boring by a few users who tested the website's overall look and so were changed to a golden color, off-white and a chocolate brown for the text in order to make the site more appealing and eye-catching.
+The initial colors used were considered to be boring by a few users who tested the website's overall look and so were changed to a golden color, royal blue, off-white and a chocolate brown for the text in order to make the site more appealing and eye-catching.
-- As a user, I want an introduction/info page about the company to see what the company do/what they are about so I can decide if I want to visit the café.
+- As a user, I want an introduction/info page about the company to see what the company do/what they are about so I can decide if I want to visit the cafe.
    * The hero text for the homepage includes information about the company, what their aim is and what they do.
 These are short, but detailed descriptions of what the company does and who they are to give the user a taste of what the cafe is like in a short amount of text so that the user isn't overloaded with information.
-- As a user, I want a map of the café to see the location of the café so I can prepare my journey in advance.
+- As a user, I want a map of the cafe to see the location of the cafe so I can prepare my journey in advance.
-   * There is a embedded map on the Contact page with a pin, locating the café (although the location was randomly selected).
+   * There is a embedded map on the Contact page with a pin, locating the cafe (although the location was randomly selected).
 The map can be opened up into a large view if needed by the user and the address of the cafe is also listed just above the map on the contact page.

 # Responsiveness